 Elective clerkship experiences are designed to provide the students with a basic understanding of the selected area of interest.
 Students focus on the development and execution of a guided research project or participate with an existing study.
-Emphasis is placed on the integration of research into medical practice to prepare for more advanced study in the discipline.
-4-8 weeks
+Emphasis is placed on the integration of research into

 FMED 700 Family Medicine Research

 CLMD 700 Clinical Medicine Research

 IMED 700 Internal Medicine Research

 MEDE 700 Medical Education Research

 OBGY 700 Obstetrics and Gynecology Research

 PEDS 700 Pediatric Research

 PSYC 700 Psychiatry Research

 SURG 700 Surgery Research